rfriel/jawbone/README.md

 I own a [Jawbone UP3](https://jawbone.com/fitness-tracker/up3) fitness tracker, which I wear at night to track how long I sleep and how much [light, deep and REM sleep](https://en.wikipedia.org/wiki/Sleep_cycle) I get.
 This repo contains some code I've written to automatically retrieve my data from the Jawbone website and to do some statistics and visualization.

 The script `jawbone.py`, when run from the command line, will retrieve the data, print some statistical information to standard output, and create a PDF file with some plots.
-As detailed below, it expects files called `cookies.txt` and `lifestyle_variables.csv` to be present in the same directory.
+As detailed below, it expects files called `cookies.txt` and `lifestyle_variables.csv` to be present in the same directory.  `jawbone.py` takes one argument: the calendar year for which to retrieve data (e.g. `jawbone.py 2017`).

 Requires numpy, pandas, pyplot, and statsmodels.